 We’re all nerds.
-Not necessarily the nerds typified as those we see on TV with pimples all over their faces, old fashioned glasses on their noses, wearing clothes their mothers bought for them twenty years ago, but as ordinary people who spend time working with his or her eyes fixed on the computer screen.
-We may be fans of small talk, but having a serious debate scares us to death.
+Not necessarily the nerds typified as those we see on TV with pimples all over their faces and old fashioned glasses on their noses, but as ordinary people who spend time working with his or her eyes fixed on the computer screen.
+We may be fans of small talk, but having a severe debate scares us to death.
 A bunch of introverts, some would say.
-Unfortunately, there is no room for this kind of person in the business environment.
+Unfortunately, there is often little room for this kind of person in the business environment.
 That is why we have to adjust and find a way that will teach us how to talk with each other and help us cooperate.

-It may occur to you that with psychology being more popular than ever it must be simple to find a solution to our problem.
+With psychology being more popular than ever, it should be simple to find a solution to our problem.
 But feedback is not and has never been easy.
-Hopefully it will get simpler with every conversation we are about to have, but every employer and every employee will say the same thing.
-The way we benefit from feedback however, makes it worth the effort.
-If you have already started picturing the success of your company, let us tell you what exactly feedback is and why you need to start practicing it right now.
+The way we benefit from feedback, however, makes it worth the effort.
+If you have already started picturing the success of your company, let us tell you what exactly feedback is and why you need to start practising it right now.

-- Be helpful – you often need to say something out loud in order to get it out of your head, but feedback is not all about you.
+Be helpful – you often need to say something out loud to get it out of your head, but feedback is not all about you.
 It is about the other person whom you are trying to help.
 The best way to be as helpful as possible is to write your message down.
-That way you will know exactly what you want to say and find an appropriate way of saying it.
+That way, you will exactly know what you want to say and find an appropriate way of saying it.

-- Be immediate – there is no need to wait for a perfect moment.
-That way you will forget half of the things you wanted to say and the other person will not even remember the situation you refer to.
+Be immediate – there is no need to wait for a perfect moment.
+That way you will forget half of the things you wanted to say and the other person will not remember the situation you are referring to.
 Feel free to talk right after an event has taken place, however taking that advice too literally is not always a good idea.
 Instead of coming out of nowhere and surprising the person with some criticism, ask him or her to set up a time to talk.
-That way both of you can prepare.
+That way, both of you can prepare.

-- Be specific – that is something we find extremely hard to achieve.
-You can easily be too vague and not say what you want as you don’t want to hurt someone’s feelings or be too direct, hurting them anyway.
-Try to connect what you want to say with some positive information, say for example “you are so smart, I would love to hear what you have to say on our meetings!” instead of “you don’t talk to people”.
+Be specific – that is something we find tough to achieve.
+You can easily be too vague and not say what you want as you don’t want to hurt someone’s feelings or be also direct, hurting them anyway.
+Try to connect what you want to say with some positive information, say for example “you are so smart, I would love to hear what you have to say in our meetings!” instead of “you don’t talk to people”

-- Be focused – in order to hear feedback, you need to listen to it.
-Try to imagine how hard it must be for the other person to say all those things, make sure he or she knows you are listening both verbally and non-verbally.
+Be focused – to hear feedback you need to listen carefully.
+Try to imagine how hard it must be for the other person to say all those things.
+Make sure he or she knows you are a good listener.

-- Be active – as we mentioned above, feedback is meant to be a conversation, you should feel free to ask questions.
-Make sure you understand what the other person is saying correctly and react.
-Remember not to be too aggressive though.
+Be active – you should feel free to ask questions.
+Make sure you understand what the other person is saying and react.
+Remember not to be too aggressive, though.